YaSuei88/YaSuei88/README.md

 preview
 <h1 align="center">Hi 👋, Welcome to my Gitub page !</h1>
-<h3 align="center">I am a data scientist who loves play around with data to find patterns and explaination of it.</h3>
+<h3 align="center">My name is Yasuei and I am a data scientist. </h3>

-I am also...
+I loves play around with data to find patterns and explaination of it.
+Besides being a data scientist, I am also...
 **A computational linguist** who has experiences in industry NLP projects in linguistic data processing. **An effective communicator** with extensive practice in community-building and creating highly shareable content in both traditional and digital media. **An awarded educator** who can convert complex information into digestible content in a timely fashion. **A strategic thinker** who can independently solve compound problems with excellent judgment and discretion.

 🔦 The three public repositories show my projects from the Udemy Python and data science courses.